exaroth/liveboat/README.md

 - `show_read_articles` - Whether or not to include articles marked as read by Newsboat.
 - `time_threshold` - Amount of time in the past (in days) for which Liveboat should look for when retrieving articles.
 - `template_name` - Name of the template to use when generating the feed page, templates are stored at `~/.config/liveboat/templates`, if you want to use template located elsewhere use `--template-path` argument when invoking Liveboat.
+- `include_article_content_in_rss_feeds` - Set this option to true to include article content in aggregated rss xml file, it might increase file size significantly
 - `build_dir` - Default path to directory where Liveboat will output feed page files, can be overwritten via `--build-dir` argument.
 - `newsboat_urls_file` - Path to Newsboat urls file.
 - `newsboat_cache_file` - Path to file containing Newsboat cache db.